aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 Now, it is time to run our work chain.
 In order that the AiiDA daemon knows where to find the work chain, we need to add its directory to the `PYTHONPATH`.
-Navegate until that directory in the terminal and execute (adjusting the path for your python environment):
+Navigate until that directory in the terminal and execute (adjusting the path for your python environment):

 ```{code-block} console
 $ echo "export PYTHONPATH=\$PYTHONPATH:$PWD" >> /home/max/.virtualenvs/aiida/bin/activate